Itential Frequently Asked Questions

 Learn More >

-Can automations be scheduled?
+Can workflows be scheduled?

-Yes, Itential supports scheduling a workflows so it can be run automatically at a time in the future, and it can be defined to run on a recurring schedule as well.
+Yes, Itential supports scheduling workflows so it can be run automatically at a time in the future, and it can be defined to run on a recurring schedule as well.

 Can IAG utilize any automations that we already use?
 If so, which are supported?